sanketbhuite/sanketbhuite/README.md

 👋 Hello!
-I'm Sanket Shivaji Bhuite
+I'm Sanket Shivaji Bhuite-

 Welcome to my profile!
 I’m excited to share a bit about myself and my journey with you.

-🌟 About Me
+🌟 About Me-

 I am a dedicated student with a passion for software development.
 As I work towards my Bachelor of Computer Science degree at Punyashlok Ahilyadevi Holkar Solapur University, I am eager to gain real-world experience and make meaningful contributions in the field.

-🔍 Areas of Expertise
+🔍 Areas of Expertise-

-Python: Proficient in developing applications and scripts

-Operating Systems: Understanding of various OS concepts and functionalities.
+-Python: Proficient in developing applications and scripts -Operating Systems: Understanding of various OS concepts and functionalities.

-Aptitude: Strong problem-solving and analytical skills.
+-Aptitude: Strong problem-solving and analytical skills.

-Web Development: Basic skills in creating and maintaining websites
+-Web Development: Basic skills in creating and maintaining websites

-💼 Current Role
+💼 Current Role-

-Student
+-Student

-Punyashlok Ahilyadevi Holkar Solapur University, Solapur | Since 2023

-Winner of Dexter InnoFest Competition
+-Punyashlok Ahilyadevi Holkar Solapur University, Solapur | Since 2023 -Winner of Dexter InnoFest Competition

-Recognized for innovative project work and problem-solving abilities.
+-Recognized for innovative project work and problem-solving abilities.

-🎓 Education
+🎓 Education-

-Bachelor of Science (B.Sc) in Computer Science

-Punyashlok Ahilyadevi Holkar Solapur University, Solapur
+-Bachelor of Science (B.Sc) in Computer Science -Punyashlok Ahilyadevi Holkar Solapur University, Solapur -Expected Graduation: 2026

-Expected Graduation: 2026

-📈 Projects and Contributions
+📈 Projects and Contributions-

-Enthusiastic Project Intern
+-Enthusiastic Project Intern

-Description: Currently pursuing a Bachelor's degree in Computer Science and looking for opportunities to apply my skills in a professional setting.
+-Description: Currently pursuing a Bachelor's degree in Computer Science and looking for opportunities to apply my skills in a professional setting.

-Key Skills: Proficient in administrative, logistics, and recordkeeping operations with strong abilities in communication, organization, and multitasking.
+-Key Skills: Proficient in administrative, logistics, and recordkeeping operations with strong abilities in communication, organization, and multitasking.

-Objectives: Seeking entry-level opportunities to grow and contribute to company success, utilizing my time management and organizational skills.
+-Objectives: Seeking entry-level opportunities to grow and contribute to company success, utilizing my time management and organizational skills.

-🌐 Let's Connect
+🌐 Let's Connect-

-LinkedIn: Sanket Shivaji Bhuite
+-LinkedIn: Sanket Shivaji Bhuite

-GitHub: sanketbhuite
+-GitHub: sanketbhuite

-Email: sanketbhuite75245@gmail.com
+-Email: sanketbhuite75245@gmail.com

-🌱 Fun Facts
+🌱 Fun Facts-

-I love playing basketball and have competed at the district level.
+-I love playing basketball and have competed at the district level.

-I am an active member of the NCC and have demonstrated leadership skills.
+-I am an active member of the NCC and have demonstrated leadership skills.

-I enjoy programming and have received awards for my projects.
+-I enjoy programming and have received awards for my projects.

-I write poetry and have been honored for my work.
+-I write poetry and have been honored for my work.